 Category Winners (Elementary, Middle, and High School): Student will receive art supplies worth $100 from Sargent Art.
 Art teacher will receive an assortment of classroom art supplies worth $300.

-Congratulations to our 2019 Youth Art Month Flag Design Contest Winners!
+Congratulations to last year’s Youth Art Month Flag Design Contest Winners!